Beijzum/InfoLot/README.md

 ## 3. Technologies and Resources Used

-List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.

 - HTML, CSS, JavaScript
 - Bootstrap 5.0 (Frontend library)
 - Firebase 8.0 (BAAS - Backend as a Service)
 - Map Box API

 ## 4. Complete setup/installion/usage

-State what a user needs to do when they come to your project.
-How do others start using your code or application?
-Here are the steps ...

 - Users should sign up/login, so they can access all the features of the web app.
 - Users should take a look at the "How It Works" page for a small tutorial on what our web app does.